ComputerKeeda/Near-Blockchain-Docs/What-is-Near/Readme.md

 In a blockchain, we create a list of all transactions 📝 that happen in the system.
 This list acts like a shared database 🗃️ everyone can access.
 Each new transaction is added to the end of the list and can't be changed 🚫.

 We can think of this as a "decentralized event sourcing pattern" 🔗, where each transaction is like an event 🎉 that changes the system's state.
 By replaying these events in order 🔄, we can figure out the current state of the system at any point in time ⏳.

+🧱 Due to the distributed nature of a blockchain, there's no single 🖥️ server managing it.
+Instead, a 🤝 consensus mechanism is used to add new blocks, sync data between machines, and reward network participation.
+Different consensus mechanisms exist, but we'll cover them later.

+🔒 It's important to keep in mind that every transaction on the blockchain is publicly visible, so sensitive data should be 🔒 encrypted before being added to the blockchain.

+🧑‍💻 But how do we add transactions to the blockchain?
+That's where a Blockchain Node comes in.
+Everyone can set up their own node, connect to the ⚡ p2p blockchain network, and post new transactions.
+A node also provides access to the current blockchain data.